k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 - **SET OUTPUT** command, sets the output format of the query's results.

 - **SET INSTANCE_TTL** command, sets the Time To Live (TTL) in seconds for each [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui); the LUI is automatically deleted from Fabric after the set TTL ends.
 Fabric V7.1 adds the option to avoid saving the LUI in Fabric (instead of save and delete) if the TTL is set to zero.
-Note that when the TTL is set to zero, Fabric does not clean an older version of the LUI (if it exists).
+When the TTL is set to zero, Fabric does not clean older versions of the LUI (if any exist).
 The TTL must be greater than zero in order to clean the LUI from Fabric.

 - **SET LUI_READ_ONE_WHEN_FAIL** command, sets the consistency level for the [GET LUI command](/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands) to ONE.
 If it fails to achieve a QUORUM consistency level, the [sync mode](/articles/14_sync_LU_instance/02_sync_modes.md#sync-modes-1) is set to OFF.